-In 2019 the City of Evansville will address the homeless, housing, community development, special needs, economic development, and administrative goals by reducing the gap to meeting the underserved needs:
+In 2018 the City of Evansville will address the homeless, housing, community development, special needs, economic development, and administrative goals by reducing the gap to meeting the underserved needs:

-Community Development Block Grant Funds in the amount of \$2,608,688 will address the following:
+Community Development Block Grant Funds in the amount of \$2,625,817 will address the following:

-Assist Aurora's outreach team working with the homeless, institutional discharge and diversion, provide emergency rehab, provide housing counseling assisting with foreclosure prevention and home purchases, including down payment assistance, reduce utility costs through a weatherization program, assist with the maintenance and transfer of City-owned lots to non-profits, provide fair housing education and services, provide public services: childcare, youth services, and nutritional services, remove slum and blight, improve community facilities: parks, sidewalks, etc., developed the Neighborhood Revitalization Strategy Area (NRSA) in the Jacobsville Redevelopment Area, assist organizations to continue services to special needs clients: emergency daycare, substance abuse counseling, crisis intervention, services to the elderly, and visually impaired, improve job creation and retention through job training programs and transportation services to work, and provide administrative funding to carry out planning and marketing of programs.
+Assist Aurora's outreach team working with the homeless, institutional discharge and diversion, provide emergency rehab, provide housing counseling assisting with foreclosure prevention and home purchases, including down payment assistance, reduce utility costs through a weatherization program, assist with the maintenance and transfer of City-owned lots to non-profits, provide fair housing education and services, provide public services: childcare, youth services, and nutritional services, remove slum and blight, improve community facilities: parks, sidewalks, etc., develop a new Neighborhood Revitalization Strategy Area (NRSA) in the Jacobsville Redevelopment Area and Amend the Evansville Arts District NRSA, assist organizations to continue services to special needs clients: emergency daycare, substance abuse counseling, crisis intervention, services to the elderly, and visually impaired, improve job creation and retention through job training programs and transportation services to work, and provide administrative funding to carry out planning and marketing of programs.

-Emergency Solutions Grant Funds in the amount of \$222,806 will address the following:
+Emergency Solutions Grant Funds in the amount of \$217,217 will address the following:

-Assist Aurora with rapid re-housing, coordinated entry, and decreasing chronic homelessness, assist Albion Fellows Bacon Center, House of Bread & Peace, Ozanam Family Shelter, and YWCA in decreasing homelessness for head-of-households with children, and assist United Caring Shelter, Aurora, Ruth's House, and ECHO with outreach and triage for housing and services.
+Assist Aurora with rapid re-housing, coordinated entry, and decreasing chronic homelessness, assist Albion Fellows Bacon Center, Evansville Goodwill, House of Bread & Peace, Ozanam Family Shelter, and YWCA in decreasing homelessness for head-of-households with children, and assist United Caring Shelter, Aurora, and ECHO with outreach and triage for housing and services.

-HOME Investment Partnerships Grant Funds in the amount of \$689,459 will address the following:
+HOME Investment Partnerships Grant Funds in the amount of \$718,503 will address the following: